stepx0/amiibo-memory-game/README.md

 Notes:
 Apollo client failed to install in React 18, but I found this workaroud that fortunately solved the issue:
-" Until Apollo updates the peer dependencies in its package.json file, you can ignore all peerDependencies when installing @apollo/client library, like that: npm i --legacy-peer-deps @apollo/client "
+" Until Apollo updates the peer dependencies in its package.json file, you can ignore all peerDependencies when installing @apollo/client library, like that: npm i --legacy-peer-deps @apollo/client ".

-So now I have to always run "npm i" followed by "--force" whenever I need to install dependencies.
+Because of this, now I have to always run "npm i" followed by "--force" whenever I need to install dependencies.